 Google has also announced plans to test the DoH protocol in Google Chrome from late October.
 At first, Google only plans to introduce the protocol with a small set of DNS providers, including itself, Cloudflare, and OpenDNS.

 Until the introduction of DoH or an equivalent DNS encryption protocol, a VPN is one of the only ways for users to protect themselves from malicious DNS interception.
-If you are interested in getting a VPN, we recommend looking at our roundup of the Best VPN Servers.
+If you are interested in getting a VPN, we recommend looking at our list of the current best VPN services.